Nukesor/comfy-table/README.md

 Features:

-- Automatic arrangement content to a specific width.
+- Dynamic arrangement content to a specific width.
 - Content styling for terminals (Colors, Bold, Blinking, etc.).
 - Presets and preset modifiers to get you started.
 - Pretty much every part of the table is customizable (borders, lines, padding, alignment).
-- Width constraints on columns that allow some control over the automatic content arrangement.
+- Constraints on columns that allow some additional control over how to arrange content.
 - Cross plattform (Linux, macOS, Windows).
 - I probably forgot some stuff...